-Ogochukwu is to be 40 in November, lived in San Severino March with his family but traveled to the coast, Civitanova, where he was said to have engaged in street begging.
+Ogochukwu is to be 40 in November, lived in San Severino March with his family but travelled to the coast, Civitanova, where he was said to have engaged in street begging.

-the correspond to Standard Gazette also gathered that Ogochukwu had an accident a few months back and was disabled.
+the correspondence to Standard Gazette also gathered that Ogochukwu had an accident a few months back and was disabled.
 His attacker used the crutch he supported himself with to murder him.

 The true story of the incident that lead to the sudden death of Ogochukwu is still yet to be verified, But the information gathered was said to have started when Ogochukwu allegedly talked with the woman who was in the company of the 32-year-old Italian.